wassim-k/ngx-signal-operators/README.md

 Signals always have a value, using `debounce` with `computedWith` returns the initial signal value instantly, then debounces future value changes.

-`debounce` uses an `effect` internally.
-The internal `effect` is automatically cleaned-up when the component is destroyed, but it can be done manually by calling `computedWithSignal.destroy()`.
+`debounce` uses an internal `effect` which is automatically cleaned up when the component is destroyed, but it can be done manually by calling `computedWithSignal.destroy()`.

 #### default
 Replace `SKIPPED` with the specified default value.